 - Triveni is home for the Cauvery House and faces the Main Field.

-- Shikhar, the newest of the hostel blocks, comprises of two parts, each accommodating the students of Ganga and Jamuna Houses.
-This block is situated between the Activity Centre and Squash Courts.
+- Shikhar, the newest of the hostel blocks, consists of two parts, each accommodating the students of Ganga and Jamuna Houses.
+This block is situated between the Activity Centre and the Squash Courts.

 Play Fields and Courts

-The Main Field and the Lower Field form the heart of sports activities for the Welham boys.
-Apart from these, there is the Orchard Field next to the Whitehouse, tennis courts behind Bethany, two outdoor and one indoor basketball courts, a skating rink, squash courts and a volleyball court.
+The Main Field and the Lower Field form the heart of the sports activities for the Welham boys.
+Apart from these, there is the Orchard Field next to the White House, the tennis courts behind Bethany, two outdoor and one indoor basketball courts, a skating rink, squash courts and a volleyball court.

-The Activity Centre, a spacious multipurpose hall, is the venue for most of the main functions of the school, be it plays, stage shows, debates, quizzes, and a variety of other activities like basketball, badminton and table tennis.
-The Centre, apart from being fitted with high quality sound equipment, has a state-of-the-art terraflex basketball court , a Shooting Range and a well equipped Gymnasium.
+The Activity Centre, a spacious multipurpose hall, is the venue for most of the main functions of the School, be it plays, stage shows, debates, quizzes and a variety of other activities like basketball, badminton and table tennis.
+The Activity Centre, apart from being fitted with high quality sound equipment, has a state-of-the-art terraflex Basketball Court , a Shooting Range and a well equipped Gymnasium.
 The Tuck Shop is also situated here.

-The Office Block houses all the offices, the Accounts, Purchase Departments, the Admissions, Journey and Dispatch Offices.
+The Office Block houses all the offices, the Accounts, Purchase Departments, the Admissions office, Journey and Dispatch Offices.
 The Canara Bank, WBS branch is also housed in this block.

-Bethany is the dining hall where the entire school, takes their meals.
-Delicious, hot, nutritionally balanced and a variety of cuisines are dished out of a very modern and well equipped kitchen.
-Strict standards of cleanliness and hygiene are maintained the Bethany.
+Bethany is the dining hall where the entire school, takes its meals.
+Delicious, hot, nutritionally balanced meals, covering a variety of cuisines are dished out of a very modern and well equipped kitchen.
+Strict standards of cleanliness and hygiene are maintained at the Bethany.